Engineering led vibration control services and solutions for industrial clients around the world

 Advanced Technical Knowledge

-Universal Vibration Solutions (UniVib) have proudly joined the Farrat Group, expanding our specialist capabilities to include vibration monitoring and chatter dectection.
+Universal Vibration Solutions (UNIVIB) have proudly joined the Farrat Group, expanding our specialist capabilities to include vibration monitoring and chatter detection.

 Farrat’s investment into long-term research partnerships and in-house R&D projects, positions us as knowledge leaders in the fields of industrial vibration control.

 Our ongoing commitments to technical excellence, thought leadership and continuous improvement has led us to initiate a number of credible research partnerships with key education institutes, including Salford University and The University of Manchester.
-Paired with our own in-house R&D projects, our niche technical expertiese is unparalled.
+Paired with our own in-house R&D projects, our niche technical expertise is unparalleled.

 We continue to actively seek opportunities to take part in collaborative research both at UK and European levels.

 Prediction of structure borne noise and vibration for resiliently coupled equipment using blocked forces and sub-structuring